Share Subscription Agreement in Bangladesh

 Conditions Precedent (CPs)

-List of mandatory approvals required before funding: Bangladesh Bank, BIDA registration, and formal board/shareholder resolutions.
+List of mandatory approvals required before funding: Bangladesh Bank, BIDA, BEZA, or BHTPA registration where applicable.

 R&Ws and Disclosure Letter

-Comprehensive Fundamental and Operational warranties paired with a legally robust Disclosure Letter to limit founder liability.
+Comprehensive Fundamental and Operational warranties paired with a legally robust Disclosure Letter/Data Room to limit founder liability.

 Indemnification Framework